isomerpages/moe-tkgs/_learning-at-tkgs/Student Development/Sexuality Education.md

 	<tr>
 	<td style="vertical-align: middle;">Online Safety Challenge<br>Lesson 2A<br>
 (60 mins)</td>
-<td style="text-align:center;">This lesson focuses on the issue of online grooming and cyber-flashing.
+<td style="text-align: left;">This lesson focuses on the issue of online grooming and cyber-flashing.
 It emphasises the need for help-seeking, peer support and positive peer influence.
 The lesson encourages the safe and responsible use of social media, and aims to deepen students’ conviction, and extend a call to action to students to taking appropriate decisions to safeguard their well-being and safety. <br><br>
 <i>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</i>
 </td>
 <td style="text-align: left;">• recognise one’s vulnerability to risky situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both online and offline</td>